AnirudhGovil/anirudhgovil.github.io/_publications/3_clip.md

 ---
-title: 'Emergence of Text Semantics in CLIP Image Encod'
+title: 'Emergence of Text Semantics in CLIP Image Encoders'
 collection: publications
 permalink: /publication/3_clip
 excerpt: "We show evidence suggesting that the image representations of CLIP have a subspace for textual semantics that abstracts away fonts.
 Furthermore, we show that the rendered text representations from the image encoder only slightly lag behind the text representations with respect to preserving semantic relationships."